aiddata/geo-datasets/pm25/README.md

 4. Go to your new app's Configuration page, scroll down to "Application Scopes", and make sure "Write all files and folders stored in Box" is enabled.
 This setting is necessary to download files from Box.
 5. Scroll down to "Advanced Features" and enable "Generate user access tokens"
 6. Scroll down to "Add and Manage Public Keys" and click on "Generate a Public/Private Keypair".
 Move the downloaded JSON file to `box_login_config.json` in this directory.
+    - Note: This required 2-factor authentication to be set up.
+Follow prompt to do so after clicking "Generate a Public/Private Keypair" if not already enabled.
+Once enabled, click "Generate a Public/Private Keypair" again.
 7. Navigate to your app's Authorization page, and submit your app for authorization from your enterprise admin.
 If you are using a personal account, you will receive an email to authorize the application.
 8. Authorize the application from your Box Admin page (it is easiest to follow the link in the email).